leodeslf/leaf/src/content/notes/ux/ux_foundations_ixd.md

 #### Interaction gap

 * The more distance or time between the point of interaction and the result or reaction, the more difficult it may be to control.
-* Experiences where people "interacti here for outcomes over there" may be more difficult to predict and learn.
+* Experiences where people "interact here for outcomes over there" may be more difficult to predict and learn.

 #### Direct interaction